 Most people tend to have a favourite season.
 For some it’s the long sultry days of summer and for others it’s the crispness of autumn or the freshness of spring.
 Far fewer, though, are those who love winter the best.
+If you’re not a lover of the cold season (I am firmly not), then here are 20 easy ways to get your hygge on and not be miserable this winter!

 Depending on where you live, winters can be mild or fierce, long or short.
 Here in Scotland, our mainly coastal landscape means winters are not too extreme – BUT being this far north (we’re on a similar latitude to Moscow, Copenhagen, Newfoundland and Alaska) means it is DARK.
 Average hours of winter daylight here are only 7 hours, and on gloomy days it feels like the darkness never lifts.
 I struggle with that, and come the end of January I am usually pretty desperate for some signs of spring.
 So I need to have small, easy things to help me get through the winter more easily – and more cheerfully.